vivek-dg/mac-setup/README.md

   - brew install ruby - NOOOO.
 Ruby needs to be installed through rvm / rbenv
   - brew install heroku-toolbelt
     * brew upgrade heroku-toolbelt
+  - Finally say 'brew list' to list all packages installed by brew!
 * Java sdk from Oracle
 * STS from spring for Java
 * IntelliJ Community Edition for Scala